 Primary healthcare in Sri Lanka is free for its citizens.
 There are also private hospitals and non-profits that provide advanced healthcare.
 Private hospitals in Colombo are inexpensive and reasonably well equipped so snowbirds can use them in cases of accidents and emergencies.
 Remember to get travel insurance with good coverage before leaving your home countries so any medical bills incurred during your trip can be taken care of.
 Many Sri Lankan doctors speak fluent English and received their medical training in Europe.

-- Weather: The winter weather in Sri Lanka will normally be warm during the day and warm during the night.
+Weather: The fall, winter, and spring weather in Sri Lanka will normally be warm during the day and warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Sri Lanka you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.